 - Mailing a copy to the tenant with a return receipt

-The tenant then has 3 days to file an answer to the complaint.
+The tenant then has 3 days to file an answer to the eviction complaint.
 This answer should include why the tenant feels that they should not be evicted from the premises.
 If they do not file an answer, then the landlord can proceed by filing an unlawful detainer lawsuit and the default judgment will be in favor of the landlord.
 If you move the tenant’s personal property then they could make a case against you.

-After the tenant has filed their answer to the complaint, either the landlord or the tenant can request an occupancy hearing.
+After the tenant has filed their answer to the eviction complaint, either the landlord or the tenant can request an occupancy hearing.
 This eviction case hearing will determine whether or not the tenant is allowed to remain on the property while waiting for the results of the eviction process but make sure not to move the tenant’s property without their permission.

 Attending the Hearing in Utah

 If during the occupancy hearing, the judicial officer decides that an eviction hearing is necessary, then it will be held no more than 60 days after the complaint was originally filed with the court.

 If the tenant does not show up to the eviction hearing, then the judge will rule automatically in the favor of the landlord, and the tenant will be required to vacate the premises.
 Attorney fees can be covered if the tenant is evicted and has to pay for income lost regarding the rental unit.

 If the judge ends up ruling in favor of the landlord at the eviction trial, then the tenant will be served with an court order of restitution and the eviction process will continue.